aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 }
 ```

-This API is similar to `React.createClass` with the exception of `getInitialState`
+This API is similar to `React.createClass` with the exception of `getInitialState`.